golang-leipzig/golang-leipzig.github.io/content/posts/go-tech-lunch-dates-2024.md

 > latest rumors?
 Then join us for our tech lunch, a light-hearted way to
 > explore tech.

-Everyone is programming language is welcome.
+Everyone and every programming language is welcome.

 See you!